Hyundai Kona N SUV review

 MPG, running costs & CO2

 More often than not, the trade-off for a powerful petrol engine is poor fuel economy - and that’s exactly the case here.
 While the Kona Electric and hybrid models are focused on efficiency, the Kona N certainly isn’t.
 It’ll achieve up to 33.2mpg at a steady cruise and much less if you drive it enthusiastically.
-In fact, use all of the car’s performance all of the time and you could end up travelling fewer miles on a tank than you’d get from a full charge in the electric model.
+A spirited test-drive returned less than 23mpg, but it’s difficult to equate that to daily use.
+Enjoy all of the car’s performance regularly and you could end up travelling fewer miles on a tank than you’d get from a full charge in the electric model.

 Whether you pick the Kona or another fast SUV like the Volkswagen T-Roc R or BMW X2 M35i, that’s about as efficient as a performance SUV gets.
-However, because the Kona doesn’t breach £40,000 like many of its rivals, private buyers will only pay the standard rate of tax per year.
+However, because the Kona doesn’t breach £40,000 like many of its rivals, private buyers will only pay the standard rate of tax per year - saving around £350.
 It almost goes without saying that the Kona N will be costly to run for company-car drivers, as its 194g/km CO2 output puts it firmly in the top Benefit-in-Kind band.
+If you’re looking for your next company car, a Kona Electric or a Cupra Formentor plug-in hybrid will cost much less in BiK tax.

 Still, a five-year unlimited-mileage warranty means the Kona N should prove easy to live with.
 Your dealer should also be able to arrange a pay-monthly service plan to do away with unexpected bills.